projectshft/coding-assessment/README.md

 function firstReverse(str) {

   // code goes here
   return str;
 }
 ```
 ---

 ## Problem Nine
-Using some JavaScript, have the `function adjacentElementsProduct(array)` take an array of integers being passed, and find the pair of adjacent elements that has the largest product and return that product.
+Using some JavaScript, have the `function adjacentElementsProduct(array)` take an array of integers as the argument being passed, and find the pair of adjacent elements that has the largest product and return that product.

 For example: if the input array is `[1, 3, 5, 8]` then the function should return `40`; because 5 * 8 = 40.